ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED.

 Chairing of directors' meetings

-12. (1) Subject to 12 (2) below, The Club Chairman or Chairman of the Meeting shall chair the directors' meetings but shall have no vote other than a casting vote under Article 13.
+13. (1) Subject to 12 (2) below, The Club Chairman or Chairman of the Meeting shall chair the directors' meetings and shall have a vote at the meeting.
+In the case of a tied vote the Chairman's vote shall be considered the casting vote.

 Records of decisions to be kept